40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH34 -- parsing alias names.md

     While high, they sit below aliases in the command lookup order (see CH11).

     Thus if an alias and a function share the same name, the alias wins.

+#### Q2: why use functions for logic and parameters rather than aliased names
+it is discussed in Q1, see Q1.

+#### Q3: which is better to use aliased name rather than functions
+For command shortcuts especially for commands whose available options are different in different platform.

+see the example in `Pro-Tip: Conditional Alias` of CH34-3 as its usage.

 ### CH34-5 -- conclusion
 For robust script development: